michael-lazar/rtv/README.rst

 **pip**

-On other Linux distributions, install rtv through pip (Python's package manager):
+On all other Linux distributions, install rtv through pip (Python's package manager):

 .. code-block:: bash